Chapter 1 Resurrections

 “It was very quick.
 You had no time to realise,” Ruach reassured him.

-“Sort of,” said Jesus.
-“Don’t worry, all will become clear.”
+“Don’t worry, all will become clear,” said Jesus.

-“This is our time to look at your existence so far.
-Your experiences during the Previous Age, what you have learned and where we go from here,” added Ruach.
+“This is our time to look at your existence so far – your experiences during the Previous Age, what you have learned and where we go from here,” continued Ruach.

 Johan took a deeper breath.
 “I see,” he said.
-“So, if I died with four of my friends, why aren’t they here too?”
+“So, if I died with the other three, why aren’t they here too?
+Where’s Wilhelm?”

-“Everyone gets their own time with us,” answered Jesus.
-“Every mortal life was its own unique journey and is to be understood individually.”
+“Everyone gets their own time with us,” Jesus replied.
+“Every person has their own unique journey.”

-“So, this is an appraisal of my life?
-Isn’t that called Judgement Day?”
+“So this is like an appraisal of my life?
+Wait!
+Isn’t that what’s called Judgement Day?”

 “Sometimes it can appear so,” replied Ruach.
 “However, this is more like a discussion.
-Everything we do is because we love every person with unfailing Agape Love.”
+Everything we do is because we love each person with unfailing agape love.”

-“If you love everyone, does everyone just go to heaven?”
+“Ok, so if you love everyone, does everyone just go to Heaven?”

 “A place where good people go to be with God after they die,” replied Johan.